AppSci/ios-test-task/README.md

 # Boosters: iOS Coding Challenge

 Write the application that allows the users to set an alarm, play a sound of nature and record audio when the sound is finished playing.
-You should provide your solution as a Pull Request to the `master` branch of this repository.
+You should provide your solution as a link to public repository on any git hosting service you prefer: GitHub, GitLab, Bitbucket.
 Please make commits of logical units, so we can evaluate your progress and add comments as you see fit.

 ### Further Details